-Whether or not you're ready to leave your abuser, there are things you can do to protect yourself.
-These safety tips can make the difference between being severely injured or killed and escaping with your life.
+Whether or not you're ready to leave your abuser, there are steps you can take to protect yourself.
+These safety tips may might the difference between being severely injured or killed and escaping with your life.

 Know your abuser's red flags.
-Be on alert for signs and clues that your abuser is getting upset and may explode in anger or violence.
+Stay alert for signs and clues that your abuser is getting upset and may explode in anger or violence.
 Come up with several believable reasons you can use to leave the house (both during the day and at night) if you sense trouble brewing.

 Identify safe areas of the house.
 Know where to go if your abuser attacks or an argument starts.
 Avoid small, enclosed spaces without exits (such as closets or bathrooms) or rooms with weapons (such as the kitchen).
 If possible, head for a room with a phone and an outside door or window.

 Come up with a code word.
-Establish a word, phrase, or signal you can use to let your children, friends, neighbors, or co-workers know that you're in danger and the police should be called.
+Establish a word, phrase, or signal you can use to let your children, friends, neighbors, or co-workers know that you're in danger and they should call the police.

 Practice escaping quickly and safely.
 Rehearse your escape plan so you know exactly what to do if under attack from your abuser.
-If you have children, have them practice the escape plan also.
+If you have children, make sure they practice the escape plan also.

 Make and memorize a list of emergency contacts.
 Ask several trusted individuals if you can contact them if you need a ride, a place to stay, or help contacting the police.
 Memorize the numbers of your emergency contacts, local shelter, and domestic violence hotline.

-If you decide at this time to stay with your abusive partner, there are some things you can try to make your situation better and to protect yourself and your children.
+If you decide at this time to stay with your abusive partner, here are some coping mechanisms to improve your situation and to protect yourself and your children.

 Source: Breaking the Silence Handbook

-Check your cell phone settings.
-There are cell phone technologies your abuser can use to listen in on your calls or track your location.
-Your abuser can use your cell phone as a tracking device if it has GPS, is in “silent mode,” or is set to “auto answer.”
-So consider turning it off when not in use or leaving it behind when fleeing your abuser.
+Check your smartphone settings.
+There are smartphone apps your abuser can use to listen in on your calls, read your text messages, monitor your Internet usage, or track your location.
+Consider turning it off when not in use or leaving it behind when fleeing your abuser.

-Get your own cell phone.
-Consider purchasing a prepaid cell phone or another cell phone that your abuser doesn't know about.
+Get a second cell phone.
+To keep your communication and movements private, consider purchasing a prepaid cell phone (“burner” phone) or another smartphone that your abuser doesn't know about.
 Some domestic violence shelters offer free cell phones to battered women.
 Call your local hotline to find out more.

 Change your user names and passwords.
-Create new usernames and passwords for your email, online banking, and other sensitive accounts.
+In case your abuser knows how to access your accounts, create new usernames and passwords for your email, IM, online banking, and other sensitive accounts.
 Even if you don't think your abuser has your passwords, he may have guessed or used a spyware or keylogging program to get them.
 Choose passwords that your abuser can't guess (avoid birthdays, nicknames, and other personal information).

-If you discover any tracking or recording devices, leave them be until you're ready to leave.
+If you discover any tracking or recording devices or apps, leave them be until you're ready to leave.
 While it may be tempting to remove them or shut them off, this will alert your abuser that you're on to him.

 A domestic violence shelter or women's shelter is a building or set of apartments where abused and battered women can go to seek refuge from their abusers.
 The location of the shelter is kept confidential in order to keep your abuser from finding you.